Fannie and Freddie: Single Family Serious Delinquency Rate Decreases Slightly in January

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the Havasupai Tribe to supplement tribal recovery efforts in the areas affected by flooding from October 1-2, 2022.
-The following areas has been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Vermont to supplement state, tribal and local recovery efforts in areas affected by severe storms and flooding from December 18-19, 2023.
+The following counties have been approved for assistance:

 Public Assistance: